hamidghaedi/identify_critical_AA_using_ESM-variant/README.md

-# identify critical AA using ESM-variant
+#  Identify critical amino acids in a protein using ESM-variant

 A variant can meet the PM1 criteria if it is located within a mutational hotspot and/or a critical, well-established functional domain (e.g., the active site of an enzyme) with no benign variations.